-Monday will see day 11 unfold in the murder trial of Oscar Pistorius in the North Gauteng High Court in Pretoria.
+The murder trial of Oscar Pistorius will resume in the North Gauteng High Court in Pretoria on Monday.

 Pistorius will most probably not be the first defence witness to take to the stand on day 17 in his murder trial, his lawyers said on Tuesday.

 Brian Webber, who is on Pistorius's legal team, said it was likely that pathologist Jan Botha would be the first defence witness to be called.

 “He (Botha) has personal reasons as to why he wants to testify first,” said Webber.

 The Paralympic athlete is on trial for the murder of his girlfriend Reeva Steenkamp, a model and law graduate.

 He shot her through a locked toilet door at his Pretoria home on Valentine's Day last year.
 He claims he mistook her for an intruder.

 However, the State argues it was premeditated murder.
 It closed its case on March 25, after calling 21 witnesses, from a list of 107, in 15 days, including Pistorius's ex-girlfriend Samantha Taylor, his friends and several of neighbours.